-Plastics have always been a soft target for environmental protest, and no material has attracted as much hatred and mistrust as PVC has.
+Plastics have always been a target for environmental protest, and none more so than PVC.

-Despite its use in many critical applications—from plastic window frames to medical tubing—critics have leapt on the fact that PVC requires many harmful processing additives.
-Lead and cadmium-based heat stabilisers, for instance, have traditionally been used in rigid products, while phthalate plasticisers, used in flexible PVC products such as IV bags, have come under fire due to their effect on human health.
+Despite its use in many important applications—from plastic window frames to medical tubing—critics have leapt on the fact that PVC requires the use of many processing additives.
+Lead and cadmium-based heat stabilisers, for instance, have traditionally been used in rigid products, while some classes of phthalate plasticisers, used in flexible PVC products, have come under fire due to concern about the potential risk to human health.

-A similar, though smaller, PVC recycling scheme exists in Australia called the PVC Stewardship Program and asks signatory companies to include PVC recyclate (recoPVC) in their products to encourage demand for it.
+A similar scheme, called the PVC Stewardship Program, exists in Australia.
+Among other things, it asks signatory companies to include more PVC recyclate (recoPVC) in their products to encourage demand for it.
 In 2017, 633 tonnes of recoPVC was used in new products sold by signatory companies—up from 366 tonnes the previous year.

 “We’d like to see more support from government to encourage local design and manufacturing of products that use recoPVC,” says Sophi MacMillan, CEO of the Vinyl Council of Australia (VCA).